-Any of the brainstorming techniques described in this section can help you to begin the writing process.
-It's up to you to find which of them work best for you in a particular situation.
+Any of the brainstorming techniques described here can help you to begin the writing process.
+It's up to you to find which of them works best in a particular situation.
 The "best" technique is the one that enables you to find ideas, generate content, and beat "writer's block" before it starts.